Non-Identifiability in Network Autoregressions: Introduction

 \section{Introduction}

-A simple way to model interaction on a general network is to use an autoregressive process for an outcome variable, usually conditional on covariates.
+In a wide range of empirical settings, data are available for an outcome variable and some covariates for each of the nodes of a network, as well as some measure of the pairwise interaction between the nodes.
+Autoregressive processes offer a simple way to study how the covariates affect the outcome variable, taking into account the network interaction.
 Models of this type can be traced back at least to \cite{whittle1954}, and have since proved useful in many applications, across many scientific fields.
 In economics, and the social sciences more generally, they are currently particularly popular in the analysis of peer effects and social networks.
-The models are known as simultaneous autoregressions in the statistics literature \citep[e.g.,][]{Cressie1993}, spatial autoregressions in the econometrics literature \citep[e.g.,][]{LeSagePace2009}, are closely related to linear-in-means models \citep[e.g.,][]{Mansky93}, and have important connections to linear structural equation models \citep[e.g.,][]{Drton2011}.
-To emphasize their wide applicability, we refer to them as \textit{network autoregressions}.
+The models are known as simultaneous autoregressions in the statistics literature \citep[e.g.,][]{Cressie1993}, spatial autoregressions in the econometrics literature \citep[e.g.,][]{LeSagePace2009}, are closely related to linear-in-means models \citep[e.g.,][]{Manski93}, and have important connections to linear structural equation models \citep[e.g.,][]{Drton2011}.
+To emphasize their wide applicability, we refer to them as network autoregressions.